The Forgotten Sweet 16 Gauge

 By Chuck Hawks

-It was very popular through the first half of the 20th Century, and was not forced out of second place in sales by the 20 gauge until the third quarter of that Century.
-But since then it has steadily declined in popularity.
-This is a shame, because the 16 is a very versatile gauge, and handles 1 ounce of shot about as well as a 12 gauge.
+It was very popular through the first half of the 20th Century and was not forced out of second place in sales by the 20 gauge until after WW II.
+Since then it has steadily declined in popularity.
+This is a shame, because the 16 is a very versatile gauge and handles 1 ounce of shot about as well as a 12 gauge.

 The 16 has always been seen as an upland gun in the US, although in Europe it was favored as an all-around gun.
-This latter view makes pretty good sense as the 16 patterns very well with 1 or 1 1/8 ounces of shot, which makes an ideal upland game gun, and was available with 1 1/4 ounce of shot in 2 3/4 inch Magnum shells for gunning waterfowl.
+This latter view makes pretty good sense as the 16 patterns very well with 1 or 1-1/8 ounces of shot, which makes an ideal upland game gun, and was available with 1-1/4 ounce of shot in 2-3/4 inch Magnum shells for gunning waterfowl and late season pheasant.
 This, of course, was before the advent of the US government's prohibition of lead shot for waterfowl.

-The 1 and 1 1/8 ounce lead shot loads are still available for upland game, and Federal still offers the 1 1/4 ounce lead shot Magnum shells, which make fine pheasant loads.
+The one and 1-1/8 ounce lead shot loads are still available for upland game and Federal still offers the 1-1/4 ounce lead shot Magnum shells, which make fine pheasant loads.
 There has never been a 3 inch Magnum 16 gauge shell, although these are common for the 12 and 20 gauges.
-This disparity allows the 3" 20 gauge shell to carry the same payload as the 2 3/4 inch 16 gauge Magnum shell.
+This disparity allows the 3 inch 20 gauge shell to carry the same payload as the 2-3/4 inch 16 gauge Magnum shell.

 Federal and Remington offer 16 gauge steel shot loads with 15/16 ounce of shot at a muzzle velocity (MV) of 1300 fps.
-These can be had with steel shot sizes 2 and 4 only, and are mainly useful for shooting ducks over decoys.
+These can be had with steel shot sizes 2 and 4 only and are mainly useful for hunting where lead shot is prohibited.

-Federal also offers a Classic "low brass" or field load with 1 1/8 ounce of shot at a MV of 1185 fps in shot sizes 6, 7 1/2, and 8.
-The more or less equivalent field loads from Remington and Winchester propel 1 ounce of lead shot at a MV of 1165-1200 fps.
-Shot sizes are #6 from Remington and 6 and 8 from Winchester.
+Federal also offers a Classic "low brass" or field load with 1-1/8 ounce of shot at a MV of 1185 fps in shot sizes 6, 7 1/2 and 8.
+The more or less equivalent field loads from Remington and Winchester propel one ounce of lead shot at a MV of 1165-1200 fps.
+Shot sizes are #6 from Remington and #6 or #8 from Winchester.
 These represent the traditional 16 gauge upland game loads.

 Winchester and Federal offer buckshot loads with 12 pellets of #1 buck.
 For many years this was a popular deer hunting load in the Deep South.
 There is also a 4/5 ounce Foster type rifled slug load at a MV of 1600 fps from all three manufacturers.
 Naturally, there are no target loads in 16 gauge.

-The 16 has slipped in popularity, but it is still makes a fine shotgun.
-Some used guns, such as classic American doubles, are fairly plentiful in 16 gauge.
-These are usually a little cheaper than the same model and grade in either 12 or 20 gauge, and are still very useful in the field.
+The 16 gauge has slipped in popularity, but some used guns, such as classic American doubles, are fairly plentiful in 16 gauge.
+These are usually a little cheaper than the same model and grade in either 12 or 20 gauge and can still be very useful upland guns.